OneOfEleven/Parabolic-dish-design/README.md

 ##

 Suprising easy ways to create a perfect parabola such as bending a constant dia steel whip (2.5mm dia in this case).
-You could use this to draw out a dishes desired curve without having to add a number of spot mesurements ..
+You could use this to draw out a dish curve without having to create a template using a number of spot measurements.

 <div align="center">
 <img src="/Bent_steel_rod.png">